 political culture; "new" diplomatic history; social and cultural history; gender and ethnicity

 Professor Mori's current research lies at the intersection of book and publishing history, the history of science, cultural history, religious history and literary history.
-She works on cheap print in the years 1660 to 1800 from the perspectives of producers (authors, publishers, illustrators, distributors) and consumers (buyers, borrowers, readers, listeners).
-The project is entitled "Everyday nature in English popular print" and encompasses three categories of texts: imaginative fiction, religion and household manuals such as cookbooks, gardening manuals and almanacs.
-This research deals with issues of orality, literacy, numeracy, multiple-authorship, reader-response and appropriation.
-It traces elements of continuity and change in the industrial revolution.
+She works on popular print in the years 1660 to 1800 from the perspectives of producers (authors, publishers, illustrators, distributors) and consumers (buyers, borrowers, readers, listeners).
+The project is called "Everyday nature in English popular print" and it encompasses three kinds of texts: imaginative fiction, religion, and household manuals such as cookbooks and almanacs.
+This research deals with issues of orality, literacy, numeracy, authorship, reader-response and cultural appropriation.
+It traces elements of intellectual continuity and social change in the age of the industrial revolution.

-Professor Mori has also worked in eighteenth-century political history and culture, diplomatic history and women’s history. and some imperial history.
+Professor Mori has also worked on eighteenth-century political history and culture, diplomatic history and women’s history.